There are a variety of reasons an individual or couple may choose to pursue surrogacy, including but not limited to:

 - Saline Sonogram to assess the uterine cavity

 - Psychological screening with Dr. Georgia Witkin for the surrogate, partner (if applicable), and the intended parent(s)

-Because a gestational surrogate cannot donate their own eggs as part of the surrogacy agreement, intended parent(s) must identify a sperm and egg source.
-Often, the intended parent(s) choose to use donor sperm and/or eggs from a bank.
+Because a gestational surrogate cannot donate their own eggs as part of the surrogacy agreement, the intended parent(s) must identify a sperm and egg source.
+If needed, the intended parent(s) choose to use donor sperm and/or eggs from a bank.

 Individuals who may be unable to conceive due to azoospermia (the absence of sperm), severe male-factor infertility, are a single woman, or a partner in a same-sex female couple or cis-gender/trans-couple may consider using donor sperm from a licensed sperm bank or a known donor.
 Similarly, individuals who are unable to achieve pregnancy using their own eggs due to egg quality, genetic abnormalities, previous surgeries, or are a partner in a same-sex male couple, or cis-gender/trans couple trying to conceive may consider using a donor egg to build their family.
-Donor eggs can come from a variety of sources, including an anonymous egg donor, an agency egg donor, a donor egg bank, or a known donor.
+Donor eggs can come from a variety of sources, including an anonymous egg donor from RMA of NY’s Egg Donation Program, an agency egg donor, a donor egg bank, or a known donor.